Axioms for infinite matroids: Alternative axiom systems and historical links

 Suppose $B\notin\B$.
 Since $B\in\dcl{\B}$, there exists a set $B'\in\B$ such that $B\subne B'$.
 Note that $B'\sm B\sub \overline{I\cup B_2}$, by the maximality of~$B$ in $\dcl{\B}\cap 2^{I\cup B_2}$.
 Pick $x\in B'\sm B$.
 Applying (B2) to $B'$ and~$B_2$, we find an element $y\in B_2\sm B' = B_2\sm B$ such that $(B'-x)+y\in\B$.
 This contradicts the maximality of $B$ in $\dcl{\B}\cap 2^{I\cup B_2}$.

 Conversely, assume that $\B$ satisfies (B0), (B1$'$) and~(B2$'$).
 We shall prove that $\I:=\dcl{\B}$ satisfies statements (I1$'$), (I2) and~(I3$'$) from Theorem~\ref{Ialtdel}.
 Then, by that theorem, $\I$~satisfies the independence axioms.
-By Theorem~\ref{Beq}, then, $\Imax$~will satisfy the basis axioms and $\I = \dcl{\Imax}$. \COMMENT{} Hence $\dcl{\B}=\I=\dcl{\Imax}$, which implies $\B=\Imax$ since $\Imax$ and $\B$ are both antichains (by definition and by~(B0), respectively).
-So $\B$ satisfies the basis axioms, \COMMENT{} as desired. \COMMENT{}
+By Theorem~\ref{Beq}, then, $\Imax$~will satisfy the base axioms and $\I = \dcl{\Imax}$. \COMMENT{} Hence $\dcl{\B}=\I=\dcl{\Imax}$, which implies $\B=\Imax$ since $\Imax$ and $\B$ are both antichains (by definition and by~(B0), respectively).
+So $\B$ satisfies the base axioms, \COMMENT{} as desired. \COMMENT{}

 So let us prove that $\I:=\dcl{\B}$ satisfies (I1$'$), (I2) and~(I3$'$).
 Statement (I1$'$) is just (B1$'$) for $\I=\dcl{\B}$.
 Statement (I2) is immediate from $\I=\dcl{\B}$.
 For the proof of~(I3$'$), let $I$ and $I'$ be given as stated.
 Since $I\in\I=\dcl{\B}$, there exists a set $B_1\in\B$ such that $I\sub B_1$.
 Applying (B2$'$) to $B_1$ and $B_2:= I'\in\Imax\sub\B$ with $F_1 := B_1\sm (I\cup I')$, we find a set $F_2\sub I'\sm B_1$ such that $(B_1\sm F_1)\cup F_2\in\B$.
 For $B:= (B_1\sm F_1)\cup F_2$ we now have $I\sub B\sub I\cup I'$, as required for~(I3$'$). \endproof